 Selim Tlili is a master ambassador at the Rudolph Steiner School in New York City.
 Selim studied biology in college before taking master’s degrees in Environmental Health at Hunter College and Environmental Humanities at Harvard University.
 Selim participated in an introductory GIS mapping workshop that ESRI made available to the ambassadors, and as a result he has been able to offer projects for his students right in their school neighborhood.

 Steph Dawning brings 30 years of administrative experience to the team.
-Those years are exhibited in the breadth of her administrative skills, including customer service, database solutions, business analysis, bookkeeping, tech support, and process optimization.
-She has worked in a variety of industries including environmental testing products, clinical research, publishing, and technology transfer.
-Most recently Steph consulted on operational improvements with universities and government institutions around the world as well as small businesses and solopreneurs in her home city, Durham, NC.
+Those years are exhibited in the breadth of her administrative skills, including customer service, database solutions, business analysis, bookkeeping, tech support, and process optimization in a variety of industries.
 Her approach to business success is “continuous improvement toward a moving target.”
 Steph subscribes to the lifelong learning ideal and continues to expand her eclectic professional and personal interests by seeking new experiences and with lots and lots of reading.

 Ajay Ranipeta is the Lead Software Engineer at Map of Life.
 Ajay manages the development and delivery of biodiversity data products, working closely with the Vizzuality Science team.
 With nearly two decades of experience in the analysis and visualization of biodiversity products for non-profit and government organizations, Ajay provides key expertise in the success of the Half-Earth Map.